-A human resource information system (HRIS) is a software solution that helps small and medium sized enterprises manage their people, internal procedures and policies effectively.
+A human resource information system (HRIS) is a HR software solution that helps small and medium sized enterprises manage employees, human resources procedures and company policies effectively.
 It combines a number of processes and systems to strengthen and optimise the HR function of an organisation.

 What are the characteristics of an HRIS?

 An HRIS can offer a few or many capabilities, depending on the clients it serves.
 Large organisations may need an HRIS that integrates payroll, performance feedback and development, recruiting/applicant tracking system and self-service.
-Smaller businesses with fifty or fewer employees can automate administrative HR tasks with self-service, time-off management, time tracking, and onboarding.
+Smaller businesses with fifty or fewer employees can automate administrative HR tasks with self-service, time-off management, time and attendance tracking system, and onboarding.
 The goal of implementing an HRIS is to streamline the HR function while complying with federal and company regulations and keeping employees happy.

 "HRIS is a fantastic tool to reduce administrative burdens on HR teams so they can focus their time on more complex, human-centric tasks.
 The improvements in efficiency align with the top reason companies implement HRIS, according to recent research.
 Another advantage of HR software is that processes are refined and standardized saving more time and providing specialized support for key HR tasks."
 Megan Meade, HRMS World.